jtblackk/CPSC-2150/Assignments/HW6/README.md

-Plugging in back-end to a GUI
+Plugging the back-end into a GUI